qality-tech/Runner-Manager/CONTRIBUTING.md

 - All contributions MUST be submitted as pull requests, including contributions by Maintainers.
 - All pull requests SHOULD be reviewed by a Maintainer (other than the Contributor) before being merged.
 - Pull requests for non-trivial contributions SHOULD remain open for a review period sufficient to give all Maintainers a sufficient opportunity to review and comment on them.
-- After the review period, if no Maintainer has an objection to the pull request, any Maintainer MAY merge it.
+- After the review period, if no Maintainer has an objection to the pull request, any Lead Maintainer or Owner MAY merge it.
 - If any Maintainer objects to a pull request, the Maintainers SHOULD try to come to consensus through discussion.
 If not consensus can be reached, any Maintainer MAY call for a vote on the contribution.

 ## Maintainer Voting